Ironhack-Berlin-WDFT-January-2023/socket.io-example/README.md

-# Project Title

-Socket.io Implementation
+# Socket.io Implementation

+Take in count this example have front end and the back end part and you have to implement both.

 ## Documentation

 [Documentation](https://socket.io/docs/v4/)

-Take in count this example have front end and the back end part and you have to implement both.

 ## Appendix